 \section{introduction}

-Hill \cite{HIL} proved that if an abelian group \( G \) has a singular cardinality with cofinality at most \( \omega_1 \) and every subgroup of smaller cardinality is free, then \( G \) is free.
-This result serves as a cornerstone for the \textit{Singular Compactness} Theorem by Shelah \cite{Sh:52}, where he introduced an abstract notion of freeness and get ride of the cofinality restriction.
-Shelah extended this result by proving that if an abelian group has a singular cardinality with cofinality \( \kappa \), and every subgroup of smaller cardinality is free, then the group itself must also be free.
-For more details on singular compactness, see \cite{EM02, fuchs}, and for its applications, we refer to the book \cite{GT}.
+Hill \cite{HIL} proved that if an abelian group \(G\) has cardinality a singular cardinal with cofinality at most \( \omega_{1} \), and every subgroup of \(G\) of smaller cardinality is free, then \(G\) itself is free.
+This result forms one of the foundations of Shelah's \emph{Singular Compactness Theorem} \cite{Sh:52}, in which he introduced an abstract notion of freeness and removed the restriction on cofinality.
+In particular, Shelah showed that if an abelian group \(G\) is of size a singular cardinal $\lambda$, and if every subgroup of \(G\) of cardinality \(<\lambda\) is free, then \(G\) must be free.
+General references on singular compactness may be found in \cite{EM02, fuchs}, while applications are discussed in \cite{GT}.

-Compactness (and its counterpart, incompactness) is a central theme in contemporary research.
-This concept broadly asserts that if every smaller subobject of a given object possesses a particular property denoted by $\Pr$, then the object itself must also exhibit $\Pr$.
-In this paper, we are interested in the compactness property for the nontrivial duality with respect to the hom-functor $\Hom(-, \mathbb{Z})$ at singular cardinals.
-Namely, we study the following property: